jossello/AI-PMO-Stack/README.md

 | What requires human approval? | Governance |
 | Who remains accountable? | Humans |

+> **AI assists.
+Humans approve.**

 The goal is not autonomous decision-making.

-The goal is **augmented execution with explicit accountability**.
+The goal is augmented execution with explicit accountability.

+---

 ## Current Pilot

-Initial implementation explores:
+This pilot explores how an AI-enabled PMO can connect structured execution with organizational memory.

 ### Airtable
 - Intake management